arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 If you're not **very familiar** with cartesian and polar coordinates, check out [this video](https://www.youtube.com/watch?v=L4v98ZZft68) (or any of the HUNDREDS youtube video on the topic).

-(I will record the zoom hours and add another video [here](), discussing these two coordinate schemes among other lab elements)
+I will record the zoom hours and add another video [here](), discussing these two coordinate schemes among other lab elements.

 Download [point.zip](./point.zip).
 Read the `Point` `interface` defined in `Point.java`.
 You will refer to it throughout this task, as it contains descriptions of all methods.
 You must implement these methods in the provided `PolarPoint` and `CartesianPoint` classes.

+If you mouse over the underlined immediate syntax errors in `CartesianPoint.java` and `PolarPoint.java`, your IDE will likely instruct you on a shortcut to create (empty) method definitions for all missing abstract methods from the `Point` `interface`.

 Create a client class to test these methods.

 Note that in both `PolarPoint` and `CartesianPoint`, the instance data is `private`, but all of the methods defined in `Point` are `public`.
 This is an example of **encapsulation**; the data and interface are separated, so any changes made to `PolarPoint` or `CartesianPoint` which don't require modifying `Point` itself don't create the need to then modify clients which uses `Point`s.

+## Bonus Task

+This is a mathy bonus task that has nothing to do with polymorphism

+Recall that the area of a circle is pi times the radius squared.
+As such, a circle with radius 1 should have area equal to pi.

+Consider the circle with radius 1 centered on the origin.
+It is contained completely within the 2x2 square with corners *(-1,-1)*, *(-1,1)*, *(1,-1)* and *(1,1)* (in cartesian coordinates).
+This square has area equal to 4 square units.

+Generate 10000 random cartesian points in this 2x2 square around the origin.
+Count how many are inside the unit circle centered on the origin (by checking if the distance to the origin is less than 1).
+Calculate the proportion of generated random points which are in the circle.
+Multiply this proportion by 4 (the area of the entire square) to approximate the the area of the circle (and thereby approximate pi).

+Discuss the results.

 ## Inheritance

-- extends
+- extends, super, superclass, subclass
 - simple example, small inheritance hierarchy
 - overwriting methods